-In 2023, Snapshot Day reached its 23rd anniversary.
+In 2024, Snapshot Day reached its 24rd anniversary.
 It remains one of the longest running citizen watershed monitoring events on the West Coast of the United States.
 Snapshot Day continues to highlight successful engagement with the public in active watershed stewardship, while providing valuable data to the responsible agencies.
-Covid 19's impacts restricted this event for the past 2 years to staff samplingefforts and limited volunteer engagement.

-As previous data sets are compiled and data storage is improved, this program can show long-termtrends and better assist agencies in watershed conditions analysis.
-Snapshot Day sampling encompasses the North Shore Lake Tahoe, South Shore Lake Tahoe, Middle Truckee River near thetown of Truckee and Lower Truckee River from the Nevada Stateline to Pyramid Lake.

-This collaborative effort is sponsored by the Incline Village General Improvement District, the League to Save Lake Tahoe, the Truckee River Watershed Council and the Nevada Division of
+As previous data sets are compiled and data storage is improved, this program can show long-term trends and better assist agencies in watershed conditions analysis.
+Snapshot Day sampling encompasses the North Shore Lake Tahoe, South Shore Lake Tahoe, Middle Truckee River near the town of Truckee and Lower Truckee River from the Nevada Stateline to Pyramid Lake.
+This collaborative effort is sponsored by the Incline Village General Improvement District, the League to Save Lake Tahoe and the Truckee River Watershed Council.